debatelab/syncIALO/assets/intro_post-20250202.md

 |Here's a list of statements ...
 Reconstruct these as an argument map!|Argument map|Shuffled argument map|
 |...|...|...|

-If you instruct the LLM to generate argument maps in parsable format (like yaml, mermaid or Argdown), you have sheer infite possibilities to verify solutions and create RLVR data:
+If you instruct the LLM to generate argument maps in parsable format (like yaml, mermaid or Argdown), you have sheer infinite possibilities to verify solutions and create RLVR data:

 |Prompt|Reward|
 |---|---|